raynaharrisphd/raynaharrisphd.github.io/_posts/2023-10-08-birthday-yoga.md

 layout: post
 title: "Birthday Beach Yoga and Breathwork"
 date: 2023-10-08
 excerpt: "For my 40th birthday I organized a beach yoga class.
+I wasn't a certified instructor yet, but I had started my training.
 The playlist was designed to bring awareness to the breath and the beauty of nature.
 It was awesome!"
 org: "Me!"
 orgurl: "https://www.raynaharris.com/yoga/"
 categories: yoga
-tags: ['Yoga on the Beach']
+tags: ['Training']
 spotify: 2rf0dgJFl3iaoMGyjNXfpX
 image: "/images/yoga/birthday.png"
 ---